awsdocs/aws-net-developer-guide/doc_source/run-instance.md

 If your AWS account supports EC2\-Classic and that's the type of instance you want to launch, this parameter isn't required\.
 However, if your account doesn't support EC2\-Classic and you don't supply this parameter, the new instance is launched in the default VPC for your account\.
 + The ID of an existing security group that belongs to the VPC where the instance will be launched\.
 For more information, see [Working with security groups in Amazon EC2](security-groups.md)\.
 + If you want to connect to the new instance, the security group mentioned earlier must have an appropriate inbound rule that allows SSH traffic on port 22 \(Linux instance\) or RDP traffic on port 3389 \(Windows instance\)\.
 For information about how to do this see [Updating security groups](authorize-ingress.md), including the [Additional considerations](authorize-ingress.md#authorize-ingress-additional) near the end of that topic\.
 + The Amazon Machine Image \(AMI\) that will be used to create the instance\.
-See the information about AMIs in the [EC2 user guide for Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) or the [EC2 user guide for Windows](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/AMIs.html)\.
-For example, read about shared AMIs in the [EC2 user guide for Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/sharing-amis.html) or the [EC2 user guide for Windows](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/sharing-amis.html)\.
+See the information about AMIs in the [Amazon EC2 User Guide for Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) or the [Amazon EC2 User Guide for Windows Instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/AMIs.html)\.
+For example, read about shared AMIs in the [Amazon EC2 User Guide for Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/sharing-amis.html) or the [Amazon EC2 User Guide for Windows Instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/sharing-amis.html)\.
 + The name of an existing EC2 key pair, which is used to connect to the new instance\.
 For more information, see [Working with Amazon EC2 key pairs](key-pairs.md)\.
 + The name of the PEM file that contains the private key of the EC2 key pair mentioned earlier\.
 The PEM file is used when you [connect remotely](#connect-to-instance) to the instance\.